-Inverted file (IVF) text indexes are built on files separate from the tablespace where the columns are stored.
+DBMaker builds inverted file (IVF) text indexes on files separate from the tablespace where the columns are stored.
 As a result, query performance is significantly better for larger text indexes.
 You need to create a logical path for storing the IVF text index files before creating an IVF text index.
 Specify the logical paths with the JConfiguration Tool or by modifying the DMConfig.ini file.
-Once the path is specified, DBMaker handles the creation of files for use in the IVF text index.
+First specify a path, and then DBMaker handles the creation of files for use in the IVF text index.